Climate-CAFE/zip_codes_and_zctas/crosswalks/README.md

 ### Background

 Census blocks are the smallest enumeration units defined by the US Census Bureau, and they are the only administrative unit that "nests" within **every** other administrative unit.
-That is, census blocks can neatly be aggregated up to any geography (e.g., census tracts, counties, states, congressional districts, etc.).
+That is, census blocks can neatly be aggregated up to any census geography (e.g., census tracts, counties, states, congressional districts, etc.).

 ZIP Code Tabulation Areas (ZCTAs) are drawn by the US Census Bureau as areal _approximations_ of ZIP Codes.
 More information can be found [here](https://github.com/Climate-CAFE/zip_codes_and_zctas).
-Since ZCTAs can cross counties and even state boundaries, the only sub-unit geography within them is census blocks.
+Since ZCTAs can cross counties and even state boundaries, the only sub-unit geography aligning within them is census blocks.
 Similarly, ZCTAs cannot be _directly_ aggregated up to counties or states without a relationship file to account for the ZCTAs that cross county or state boundaries.

-Although census blocks share GEOID codes with census block groups, census tracts, counties, and states — the first 12, 11, 5, and 2 characters of the block GEOID constitute the GEOID for each of these other geographies, respectively — they do not share common GEOIDs with ZCTAs.
-Therefore, to aggregate block-level data up to ZCTAs, users must employ a crosswalk/relationship file between them.
+Although census blocks share geographic identifier (GEOID) codes with census block groups, census tracts, counties, and states — the first 12, 11, 5, and 2 characters of the census block GEOID constitute the GEOID for each of these other geographies, respectively — they do *not* share common GEOIDs with ZCTAs.
+Therefore, to aggregate census-block-level data up to ZCTAs, users must employ a crosswalk/relationship file between them.

 ### Code Overview